dynamicguy/dynamicguy/site/content/products/_index.md

   achieve the best results and deliver Full Stack software systems.
 intro:
   blurbs:
+    - image: /img/api-demo.jpg
+      text: >-
+        Bangladesh National ID OCR extractor

+        Are you looking a KYC solution for Bangladeshi ID cards?
+This can help you with that.
+We already have it sold to local bank for their KYC automation.
+We guaranty 99% accuracy.
     - image: /img/codecanyon.png
       text: >-
         Moodle Proctoring Plugin.
 Real-time student activity monitoring via